-After creating a list of the best horror movies on HBO Max, we’ve expanded our search to Amazon Prime Video.
-There’s a wide variety of horror films here, where classics like Carrie (1976) sit right beside remakes such as Suspiria (2018).
+And after creating a list of the best horror movies on Max, we’ve expanded our search to Prime Video.
+There’s a wide variety of horror films on the interactive service, where classics like Carrie (1976) sit right beside remakes such as Suspiria (2018).
 Amazon’s library also contains comedies like An American Werewolf in London and more serious fare, including The Descent (2006).

 Suspiria (2018) is a remake of Dario Argento’s film of the same name.
 Argento’s version follows a long line of Italian Giallo films – colorful mystery thrillers that typically contained slasher, psychological horror, eroticism, and supernatural horror elements.
 Director Luca Guadagnino described his film as more of an “homage” than a remake, placing the film in 1977 Germany to explore themes of national guilt during the Cold War.
 While the 2018 film loses much of the maximal and expressive style of the original, including its signature exaggerated colors and surreal imagery, it remains memorable in its own way, featuring enthralling dance sequences and a bloody climax.

 In a long line of low-budget horror films, Paranormal Activity was one of the most successful, raking in almost $200 million with a budget of just $215,000.
 The found-footage horror follows a couple (Katie Featherston and Micah Sloat) who record supernatural elements that haunt them in their new home.
 Director Oren Peli gets terrific performances from his cast, and builds tension methodically.
 It’s an effective horror film that still holds up to this day, leading to it launching a series of seven films and a video game.